Masayuki-Suzuki/portfolio/README.md

 * CSS - Combined to one file and minified.
 * js file - Compressed and bundle with webpack.
 * Gzip - Compressed website's data before sending those data from server.

+## The More to Do
+* Refactor javascript code to write DRY, small, readable and effectively.
+* Using svg sprite to decrease http request.
+* Opening load animation.
+* Load blog post using ajax from wordpress.
+* Add Parallax animation when site is touch devices.
+* Create and exchange the works contents.
+(I'm planning to make Wordpress theme with sage stack.)
+* Learn Vue.js more.